 The many benefits of time outdoors for people of all ages are well documented.
 Numerous studies show that time in nature impacts every area of child development—physical, psychological, intellectual, social, and emotional.
 Of course, those who spend even a little time outdoors don’t need studies to tell them about its healing properties, and many of us parents are eager to impart nature’s joys and benefits to our children.
+Plus, being outdoors is one of the few ways to safely get exercise and see people at a distance during the pandemic.
 But what happens when kids aren’t as enthusiastic about outdoor time as we are?
 How can we gently introduce them to nature and ensure that even the most reluctant child has a pleasing relationship with the outdoors?

 1. Enjoy nature with your child